 AE 2:

-you have never heard of or are not familiar with.
-How does it change the way you
+Take a word document that you have created for this class.
+Change the font to a font you have never heard of or are not familiar with.
+How does it change the way you understand or interpret the text?

 I have chosen to take a Teaching Journal assignment and change the font to Helvetica.
 It makes the document much more personal and journal-like and even intimate, as if it is part of the lost art of handwritten letters.
 It created newness and an explorative aspect.